All Episodes

 And it really, really is special.

-It's something most people will never ever understand or be able to do and therefore relate to.
+It's something most people will never, ever understand or be able to do and therefore relate to.

 But I think it's fabulous.

-I do want to play you one little soundbite.
+I do want to play you.

-We have um uh uh a number of them, but I just want to play you Warren Moon yesterday, or Saturday accident in Canton, Ohio at the Pro Football Hall of Fame, one of the inductees, uh, and just listen to his remarks here.
+We have a number of them, but I just want to play you Warren Moon yesterday or Saturday actually.

-When I went out on that field that I had a responsibility to play the game for my people.
+When I went out on that field, that I had a responsibility to play the game for my people.

 And that extra burden I probably didn't need to go out on the field with because I probably would have been a much better player if I didn't have that burden.